Bcrypt Hash Generator

 | 2b | $2b$ | Current standard - fixes an unsigned char bug in OpenBSD |

 All versions are compatible for verification - a hash generated with $2a$ can be verified by a $2b$ implementation.
-Use $2b$ for new hashes.
+Use $2b$ for all new hashes.
+The bcryptjs library used by this tool defaults to $2a$ output, which is accepted by every modern bcrypt implementation.

 Frequently Asked Questions